List of Ares (manhwa) characters: Cygnus

 Cygnus is the son of a deceased Daraakian general whose family fell from nobility to lower class.
 He loves a girl named Sara.
 He fought with great skill to protect her from the Black Knights, but their leader threatened her safety if he did not join them.
 He is defeated by Ares during the war with the Radnik Alliance.
 Ares spares his life when he discovers that Cygnus also has a girl waiting for him.
-However, Mikael murders the defenseless, exhausted Cygnus after Ares leaves him.
+However, Mikael murders the defenelsess, exhausted Cygnus after Ares leaves him.
 He was about 19 years old at the time of his death.

-Cygnus displays pacifist behavior early into his story, but he is very protective of Sara.
+Cygnus displays pacifist behaviour early into his story, but he is very protective of Sara.
 His father was killed in a war with Chronos, and his late mother raised him to hate all Chronosians.
 He still has nightmares about her and may be mentally unstable because of that.

 Cygnus fights with a spear inherited from his father.
 His skill is such that 10 captains of the Black Knights had to subdue him after he killed 150 regular soldiers from the 6th Regiment.
 He is called The Black Swan under the Black Knights army because his movements are like a swan.
 He leaps high and is noted to be acrobatic.